innoq/QMQP-Java/README.md

 wrapped in a `QMQPException` which is a non-checked `RuntimeException`.

-In its most simple form sending a message to a QMQP server listening on the default port 628 at localhost will be along the lines of
+In its most simple form sending a message to a QMQP server will be along the lines of

     String msg = "Subject: Hello world\n"
            + "\n"